KaterinaWalter/javadocs/docs/unit3/notes302.md

 * the **beneficial** and possible **harmful** effects of this software application
 * the **ethical issues** that may arise and how programmers can try to avoid them

-Prepare a short presentation (on Google Slides, Canva, or just a speech) for your class.
+🗣️ Prepare a short presentation (on Google Slides, Canva, or a speech script/notes) for your class.

 </div>